-Prerequisites: CYOM 398, an approved learning contract, permission of the Office of Experiential Programs and the Online Bachelor's Degree Program
+Prerequisites: CYOM 298, an approved learning contract, permission of the Office of Experiential Programs and the Online Bachelor's Degree Program

 Description: This project must be in the student's program of study or concentration(s).
-It should demonstrate application of the skills, methods, and knowledge of the cybersecurity discipline to solve a problem or answer a question representative of the type to be encountered in the student's profession.
+It should demonstrate application of the skills, methods, and knowledge of the discipline to solve a problem or answer a question representative of the type to be encountered in the student's profession.
 As with Project I, this is undertaken with the close mentorship of a faculty member and may involve a community partner.
-The ideal project has a clear purpose that builds directly upon the learning that occurs within the student's first project.
+The ideal project has a clear purpose that builds directly upon the learning that occurs within the student's first project and internship.

-CYOM 499 - Occupational Practicum
+CYOM 499 - Applied Practice

-Prerequisites: CYOM 398, CYOM 498, an approved learning contract, permission of the Office of Experiential Programs and the Online Bachelor's Degree Program.
+Prerequisites: SEMR 200 or permission, an approved learning contract, permission of the Office of Experiential Programs, and designation of an appropriate academic advisor